djipco/webmidi/website/api/classes/Message.md

 ### `.data` {#data}

 An array containing the bytes of the MIDI message.
-Each byte is an integer is between 0 and 255.
+Each byte is an integer between `0` and `255`.

 **Type**: Array.&lt;number&gt;<br />
 **Attributes**: read-only<br />